Most individuals who would benefit from hearing aids never get them. Many

 usually help patients select and purchase hearing aids.

-a degree in the field of hearing.
-You can check to see that a hearing aid specialist has
+in the field of hearing.
+You can see whether a hearing-aid specialist has

 voluntarily been certified by the National Board for Certification in Hearing

-Instrument Sciences, indicated by the letters BC-HIS.
+Instrument Sciences, as indicated by the letters NBC-HIS.
 To receive certification,

-applicants must have two years of experience selling hearing
+applicants must have two years of experience selling hearing aids and pass

 The Hearing Test